ophub/amlogic-s9xxx-armbian/documents/README.md

     BLANK2="1"
 ```

-### 12.11 How to Create a u-boot File
+### 12.11 How to build the u-boot file

-The u-boot file is an important file for the system to boot normally.
+The u-boot file is a crucial component for the proper startup of the system.
+The process of obtaining source code and the compilation workflow varies slightly for Amlogic, Allwinner, and Rockchip devices.

+#### 12.11.1 How to build the u-boot file for Amlogic devices

+Due to the fact that most manufacturers of Amlogic devices keep their source code closed, we need to extract u-boot related files from the device before proceeding with compilation.
+The method presented here is derived from the production tutorial shared by [unifreq](https://github.com/unifreq).

-#### 12.11.1 How to extract the bootloader and dtb files of Amlogic devices
+##### 12.11.1.1 How to extract the bootloader and dtb files

 Extraction requires the HxD software.
 You can get the installation from the [official download link](https://mh-nexus.de/en/downloads.php?product=HxD20) or the [backup download link](https://github.com/ophub/kernel/releases/download/tools/HxDSetup.2.5.0.0.zip).